Freehold vs. Leasehold Property in Singapore: Which Is Better?

 Next up is a comparison of the quantitative performance of OLDER Freehold and Leasehold properties (aged 21 to 30 year-old developments) in Singapore during the same time period.

-For older developments (around 21 – 30 years old), Freehold private properties outperformed their Leasehold counterparts.
+For older developments (around 21 – 30 years old), Leasehold private properties outperformed their Freehold counterparts.

-On the other hand, Leasehold properties only show an appreciation gain of 19%.
+On the other hand, Leasehold properties show an appreciation gain of 19.75%.

 Comparison of Performance: Freehold vs. Leasehold Properties